kushalarya/kushalarya.github.io/docs/Books/The48LawsOfPower.md

 you can apply them without violating any of the strictures of public morality.

-In fact, that\'s the way to get the best results.
+In fact, that's the way to get the best results.

 **The Laws**